-ARIA Hall of Fame inductee, #1 selling artist, King of Pop, Australian Icon!! … a few phrases commonly used when describing Aussie legend Russell Morris.
+ARIA Hall of Fame inductee, #1 selling artist, King of Pop, Australian Icon! … a few phrases commonly used when describing Aussie legend Russell Morris.

 Melbourne – Victoria, Australia

-Russell Morris – guitar, vocals
+Russell Morris – lead vocals, guitar

 John Creech – drums, vocals